 How to Style: As you may have guessed, the buzz cut is ridiculously low-maintenance.
 You can wake up, head out the door and skip the styling altogether if you’re in a hurry.
 Otherwise, you can spritz sea salt spray for men on your buzz cut and follow it with a hair styling clay to give your new ’do some additional texture and definition.
 The choice is yours, gentlemen.

 2. The Pompadour

 For those of us who aren’t blessed with a perfectly-shaped dome, there’s always the pompadour hairstyle, or “the pomp,” for short.
 Timeless, sexy and formerly rebellious, this windswept hairstyle originated in the 1700s and became popular in the 1950s after it was donned by none other than the King himself, Elvis Presley.
 Modern pompadours are now seen on men and women alike and have spawned dozens of variations–from the faded pomp to the classic quiff.

 How to Style: Although the pompadour may look high maintenance, it’s really not as hard as it looks.
 To achieve its gravity-defying style, use your sea salt spray as a pre-styler and follow it with a high hold, high shine pomade to give your pomp its rockabilly aesthetic.
+If sea salt spray isn't your thing, a sprinkle of magic dust (our Texture Powder) will also create incredible volume within seconds of application.
 Then, set that bad boy in place by blasting with a blow dryer on high heat, using a round brush to pull the hair backwards into its classically coiffed ’do.